xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

 Now we need to allow the insertion of items.
+The first thing we need to do is find an empty space to put the item.
+After this, we insert the item and return a "token" that is used to retrieve that item.
+This token contains the chosen position and the item generation.

-But the idea of this strategy is to use the version to help me realize that the item I want was already deleted.
-So I will return both the index and the generation of the item.
+When retrieving the item using the token, we only return the item if the generation in the token matches the generation in the item.

+And if every time the item is inserted or deleted, we increase its generation, we effectively invalidate all tokens to that item.
+Making it very hard to suffer an ABA problem.

+Let us see the code.

 ```rust
 impl<T: Clone> GenerationVec<T>